Bamboooz/SysInfo32/README.md

 # SysInfo32
-NEW VERSION UPCOMING SOON! ( Predicted Upload Date: 01.05.2022r. )
+NEW VERSION UPCOMING SOON! ( Predicted Upload Date: I HAVE NO IDEA, WILL START TO WROK ON WHEN I FINISH CORE OF THIS APP: https://githubcom/Bamboooz/pysil)

 SysInfo32 is a free Advanced Hardware Info Gatherer Application Which Is Made In Java.